opsdroid/opsdroid/docs/ISSUE_TEMPLATE.md

 - **OS/Docker version:**

 ## Configuration File
-Please include your version of the configuration file bellow.
+Please include your version of the configuration file below.

 ```yaml
 # Your code goes here.